dalalsunil1986/wordpress-starter/README.md

 Uno allows for autoloading, both for classes and files.

 ###### Classes
-By default, Uno autoloads classes found in the `./classes/` folder.
-This allows you to define a class that you want available throughout your theme, without explicitly requiring it.
+By default, Uno checks classes found in the `./classes/` folder for a match if a class declaration can't be found.
+This allows you to define a class that you want available throughout your theme, without explicitly requiring it later.

 In order for classes to properly autoload, they must follow a simple naming convention: